 How to use Timeular as a lawyer

-Michael Lanzinger works as an attorney at law in his own legal practice in Wels, Austria.
-With a busy work routine that requires him to juggle the management of multiple cases and clients, it was important for him to know exactly where his time was being spent.
-This led him to search for a time tracking solution and his discovery of Timeular.
+Michael Lanzinger works as an attorney-at-law in his own legal practice in Wels, Austria.
+His role leading the firm requires him to juggle the management of multiple cases and clients, across different locations.
+This presented challenges with understanding exactly where his time was being spent and led to discovery of Timeular.

 “I wanted to see how much of my time was actual billable hours and how many hours a day I was spending doing private activities like checking my personal emails.”